BLOCKvIO/web-face-sdk/README.md

 #### Custom Messages

 You are able to send any custom messages to the viewer as follows (note, the message name must be prefixed with `viewer.`).
->Sending a message with a name not prefixed by `viewer.` will cause an error to be thrown.
+> Sending a message with a name not prefixed by `viewer.` will throw an error.

 ```
     Blockv.sendMessage('viewer.<custom-message>', {/* ... custom data*/})